calmm-js/documentation/introduction-to-calmm.md

 So, what are lenses?
 Lenses are a form of composable bidirectional computations.
-For our purposes it is mostly sufficient to think that lenses allow us to compose a path from the root of some data structure to some element of said data structure and that path can be used both view the element and update the element.
+For our purposes it is mostly sufficient to think that lenses allow us to compose a path from the root of some data structure to some element of said data structure and that path can be used to both view and update the element.

 Let's see how lenses work in practice.
 First we import the [`partial.lenses`](https://github.com/calmm-js/partial.lenses) library: